hndrewaall/helmfile-demo/README.md

 ## Outstanding Issues

+### Hardcoded AWS account ID
+The AWS account ID is hardcoded in two of the Helm values files.
+These need to be updated for use with other accounts.
+However, it should be trivial to add an override via environmental variable comparable to what is already in place for domain name.

 ### Autoscaling
 The cluster deployed does not include either horizontal pod autoscaling or cluster node scaling.
 Both would be needed to effectively scale the application to production workloads.